WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 is the RIPP implementation in the trunking provider.

 To provision a RIPP trunk, the trunking customer will visit a web page hosted by the trunking consumer, and typically click on a button labeled with their trunking provider.
 This will begin the OAuth 2 authorization code flow.
 The trunking customer will authenticate with the trunking provider.
-The trunking provider authorizes the access, generate an authorization code, and generates a RIPP trunk URI.
-The RIPP trunk URI is included in a new OAuth parameter defined by this specification,and is returned as a parameter in the authorization response.
-The trunking consumer trades the authorization code for a refresh and access token, and stores the SIP Trunk URI.
+The trunking provider authorizes the access, generates an authorization code, and generates a RIPP trunk provider URI.
+The provider URI is included in a new OAuth parameter defined by this specification,and is returned as a parameter in the authorization response.
+The trunking consumer trades the authorization code for a refresh and access token, and stores the provider URI.
 Finally, the trunking consumer mints a bearer token associated with the new RIPP trunk, and also mints a RIPP trunk consumer URI for receiving calls from the provider on this trunk.
-Both of these are passed to the trunking provider via a POST operation on the RIP trunk URI.
+Both of these are passed to the trunking provider via a POST operation to /consumerTrunk on the RIPP trunk provider URI.

 The usage of the OAuth2.0 flows enables the trunking consumer and trunking customer to be the same (i.e., a cloud PBX provider purchases